Charles Everett (cricketer)

-Charles Henry Everett (1835 – 15 January 1896) was an English cricketer.
+Charles Henry Everett (c.
+1835 – 15 January 1896) was an English cricketer.

 Everett was born at Chiddingfold, Surrey in 1835.

 He played a single first-class match for Hampshire in 1861 against the Marylebone Cricket Club.

 Everett died at Sidmouth, Devon on 15 January 1896.

 Family

 Everett's brother-in-law, William Stewart represented Hampshire and Oxford University in first-class cricket.
 Everett's other brother-in-law, Herbert Stewart also represented Hampshire in first-class cricket.